neurapy/Backpropagation-in-cpp/README.md

-This repository contains a C++ implementation of a neural network with backpropagation, designed to classify the MNIST dataset.
+This repository contains a C++ implementation of a neural network with backpropagation, designed to classify the MNIST Fashion dataset.

 The Network contains 3 Hidden Layers with Sigmoid Activation Functions and a Softmax Output.